thegodone/molds-branch/trunk/doc/README.txt

     An example of manually building of the openBLAS 0.2.5 by M.F. is shown in: http://d.hatena.ne.jp/futofuji/20130627/p1

+    In the case that you compile molds on the K-computer or FX10, the linear algebra package builted in K-computer or FX10 should be used.
+    So, you do not need to install BLAS and LAPACK by yourself.

 ==============================================================================
 COMPILE:
    GNUMake is used to compile the MolDS in the "src" directory of the MolDS package.
-   MolDS officially suport the following three cases.
+   MolDS officially suport the following cases.

+   I) Linux clusters
-   Case i) The Intel mpi compiler (mpiicpc) wrapping the Intel c++ compiler (icpc)
-      Change the "BOOST_TOP_DIR" in Makefile to the top directory of the Boost C++ Libraries in your systems.
+      Case i) The Intel mpi compiler (mpiicpc) wrapping the Intel c++ compiler (icpc) Change the "BOOST_TOP_DIR" in Makefile to the top directory of the Boost C++ Libraries in your systems.

          To compile MolDS on 32 bits machine,
          $ make INTEL=32

          To compile MolDS on 64 bits machine,
          $ make INTEL=64

-   Case ii) The openMPI compiler (mpicxx) wrapping the Intel c++ compiler (icpc)
-      Change the "BOOST_TOP_DIR" in Makefile to the top directory of the Boost C++ Libraries in your systems.
+      Case ii) The openMPI compiler (mpicxx) wrapping the Intel c++ compiler (icpc) Change the "BOOST_TOP_DIR" in Makefile to the top directory of the Boost C++ Libraries in your systems.

          To compile MolDS on 32 bits machine,
          $ make INTEL=32 CC=mpicxx

          To compile MolDS on 64 bits machine,
          $ make INTEL=64 CC=mpicxx

       Case iii) The openMPI compiler (mpicxx) wrapping the GNU c++ compiler (g++):
          Change the "BOOST_TOP_DIR" in "Makefile_GNU" to the top directory of the Boost C++ Libraries in your systems.
          Change the "OPENBLAS_TOP_DIR" in "Makefile_GNU" to the top directory of the OpneBLAS in your systems.

          Then, just type:
          $ make -f Makefile_GNU

-   Case iv) Fujitsu C++ compiler on K-computer of FX10
+   II) K-computer or FX10
-      Change the "BOOST_TOP_DIR" in Makefile to the top directory of the Boost C++ Libraries in the K-computer or FX10.
+         Fujitsu C++ compiler on K-computer of FX10 Change the "BOOST_TOP_DIR" in Makefile to the top directory of the Boost C++ Libraries in the K-computer or FX10.

          Then, just type:
          $ make -f Makefile_FX10

+   III) Mac OS X
+         For mac OS X, the openMPI wrapping Intel compiler is only tested.
+         The dynamic library of boost should be added to your .bashrc, i.e., (write following line to your .bashrc) export DYLD_LIBRARY_PATH=/usr/local/boost/lib:$DYLD_LIBRARY_PATH
+         so, LDFLAGS in the makefiles should be empty.
+         Besides, "-fvisibility=hidden" is needed to be added to CFLAGS in the makefiles.

+         e.g., (for openMPI wrapping Intel compiler)
+         $ make INTEL=64 CC=mpicxx CFLAGS="-O2 -fvisibility=hidden" LDFLAGS=""

-   For all case, the compile succeeded if you could fine "molds" in the "src" directory.
+   For above all cases, the compile succeeded if you could fine "molds" in the "src" directory.
    If you want to clean the compilation, type
    $ make clean

    If you want to compile MolDS in debug-mode,
    -g, -rdynamic(for function names in backtrace) and -DMOLDS_DBG should be added to CFLAGS, namely, hit the following command: